Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 This means when working on your code locally, you can not only document your code, but you can access the documentation of all your dependencies right in the same place, locally, with no fuss.

-Everyone documenting the same way also means documentation is easier to navigate, follows consistent standards and it becomes easier for us to learn from each other what good documentation looks like.
+Everyone documenting the same way also means documentation is easier to navigate.

+It follows consistent standards and it becomes easier for us to learn from each other what good documentation looks like.

 Second, tests.